tlwilliams895/lchs/src/chapters/loops/project.rst

       ``bob.color('blue')`` changes the color of the lines to blue.
 Many color choices are available.
 Feel free to play with this feature.

       You can also fill the polygon with a color.
-Refer to the Turtle Appendix for details.
+Refer to the :ref:`Turtle Appendix <turtle-guide>` for details.

       .. todo:: Insert internal link to the Turtle Appendix.